thecrbox/docs/docs/index.md

 We're currently in the process of releasing diagrams and basic firmware for *thecrbox*.

-A small test-batch of pre-assembled devices is currently ready to be shipped, and will be mada available as soon as WiFi-provisioning and OTA will be tested.
+A small test-batch of pre-assembled devices is currently ready to be shipped, and will be made available as soon as WiFi-provisioning and OTA will be tested.

 ## Resources